-- County lines
+- county lines

-- Benefit fraud
+- benefit fraud

-- Forced theft
+- forced theft

-- Forced begging
+- forced begging

+- cannabis cultivation

-- Cannabis cultivation - Money mule (where a young person's bank account is used by others for money laundering)
+money mule (where the young person's bank account is used by others for money laundering).

 County lines is the most common form of criminal exploitation in Camden and describes when gangs and organised crime groups exploit young people to transport and sell drugs, sometimes across county boundaries but also locally and within the borough.
 The young people have dedicated mobile phone 'lines' for taking orders for drugs and are used as they are less likely to be stopped by police, allowing adult dealers to avoid the risk of arrest.

-Indicators include unexplained money, having several mobile phones, frequent calls, being in trouble with the police for possession of drugs or being found in an area to which they have no connection.
+Indicators include unexplained money, having several mobile phones, frequent calls, being in trouble with the police for possession of drugs, being found in an area to which they have no connection.